Getting started with Tracing

 tracing-subscriber = "0.3"

-crate provides some basic utilities for forwarding those traces to external listeners (e.g., stdout
+The tracing crate provides the API we will use to emit traces.
+The tracing-subscriber crate provides some basic utilities for forwarding those traces to external listeners (e.g., stdout).

 Subscribing to Traces

-In most circumstances, you should register your tracing subscriber as early as possible in your main
+In most circumstances, you should register your tracing subscriber as early as possible in your main function.
+For instance, the FmtSubscriber type provided by tracing-subscriber prints formatted traces and events to stdout, can be registered like so:

 #[tokio::main]